projectshaped/parametric-svg/Readme.md

 When an expression is invalid, an [error][] should be thrown upon its evaluation.

-Evaluating an expression shouldn't require type conversion.
-The result of type conversion within an expression is outside the scope of this specification.
+If evaluating part of an expression or a whole expression type conversion, any value should be cast to a `String`.
+The result of casting should keep in line with the specification of ECMAScript 6.

 [expression]: #expression